 In addition, you must set up all NetSuite customers with their corresponding Logicbroker Company ID, found on the Logicbroker tab of the Customer record.
-This is also where you would enter a Saved Search ID to send inventory by partner, as explained below.
+This is also where you would enter a Saved Search ID or CSV file ID to send inventory by partner, as explained below.

 Sending Inventory from NetSuite by Partner

 If you wish to send different Saved Search inventory to various partners, uncheck the Broadcast Inventory checkbox in the general bundle configuration.
-This renders the Inventory Saved Search IDs unused.
+This renders the Inventory Saved Search IDs on the company preferences level unused.

 Then, for every partner you wish to send inventory to, navigate to their Customer record in NetSuite.
-Under the Logicbroker tab, add the search IDs that should be exported to that partner.
+Under the Logicbroker tab, add the search IDs or file IDs that should be exported to that partner.